 Blog > Basics

-The Direct vs Indirect Free Kick: What Are The Rules?
+Direct vs Indirect Free Kick: Rules & Key Differences

-The Direct vs Indirect Free Kick: What Are The Rules?
+Direct vs Indirect Free Kick: Rules & Key Differences

 What Is A Direct Free Kick?

-Thanks to his excellent ball striking technique and extremely hard work on the training ground, James Ward-Prowse is well on the way to breaking David Beckham's record of scoring 18 free kicks in the Premier League.
+Thanks to his excellent ball striking technique and extremely hard work on the training ground, James Ward-Prowse sits just one free kick short of David Beckham's Premier League record of 18 goals scored directly from free kicks.
 It's a remarkable tally, and one that shows how useful free kicks in soccer can be.

 However, a number of conditions must fall into place for technically gifted players to get themselves in a position to convert a free kick.
 Firstly, the initial foul has to occur in a beneficial location.
 But even more importantly, the free kick itself has to be direct.